Cinnamomum cambodianum: Distribution

+Habitat

 This species of cinnamon grows in wet, dense, foothill forests from 600–700 m above sea level.
 When young, it is a shade-demanding tree and it grows well in deep soil.
 It usually grows in clusters of 5–10 trees in the primary of secondary forest, at altitudes below 1,500 m above sea level.
 The gene-ecological zone for C. cambodianum is the central Annamites.

 Uses

 In Cambodia, C. cambodianum is extensively harvested from the wild for local use as a food condiment, traditional medicine, and source of wood.
 The wood is a highly valued timber in Cambodia, normally used for house construction.
 The bark is sometimes chewed with betel.
 In Khmer traditional medicine, the bark is believed to be effective against indigestion, tuberculosis, and for regulation of menstruation.
 For animals it is used as a carminative and digestive.
 C. cambodianum has shown significant anti-allergic properties in laboratory tests.

 C. cambodianum is a non-scented species of cinnamon, but all parts of the stem are aromatic.
 Commercially, the bark of this tree is often used in China for the production of non-scented incense sticks.